Mindful Photography is a means of applying “intentional action” to the art of taking pictures.

 As a life-long photographer, I became a teacher of Mindful Photography when I was hired by a local hospital to teach at their rehabilitation facility.
 The students suffered from all sorts of anxieties, disorders, and other mental illnesses.
 No matter their challenges, they showed up every week because they were curious.
 This is one of the foundations of mindful photography.

 I began each class with a meditation using chimes to still the room.
 I asked the students to take some breaths, close their eyes, and sit in the silence.
 After a few minutes, they moved out of that silence into a group discussion about how mindful photography partners with the meditation they just experienced – the only difference for them is that they have a tool – a camera.
-They held their cameras, felt its shape, got to know what it could do and how it could become their friend in creating images.
+They held their cameras, felt the shape, got to know what a camera could do and how it could become a friend in creating images.

 “Susie Biehler helped even our most symptomatic clients engage and produce fantastic works of photography.
 Students felt very proud of their work and their self-esteem improved.
 Susie not only had a passion and talent in photography, but also a special skill in connecting with and supporting others.
 Her calm demeanor and warmth made all the clients feel at ease.
 Susie’s ability to effectively communicate with the clients, even those with cognitive impairments or active symptoms, allowed each participant to successfully participate to the best of their ability.
 She communicates a sense of respect and hope to all her students.”